pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 institutions and publishers are in control; in the DNS, the control is distributed.

-Whatever the intellectual shortcomings of DNS, they got the social aspect right.
+Whatever the intellectual shortcomings of DNS, they got the control aspect right.
+It may be interesting to note that, while DNS is a global distributed application, it is does not use a technical P2P architecture.
+Technically, it was architected as a client-server system, with name servers and name resolvers functioning as clients.
+The difference in between the DNS and its predecesor, the `hosts` file, or even the DOI system, lies in who is controlling what.
+You could say that socially, DNS is a peer-to-peer system in the sense that anyone is welcome to participate for the same nominal fee, and that there is no heirarchy among the participants.
+BGP peering is similar to DNS in these respects.
+We need players to work together on an even playing field, as peers.
 The social problem is bigger and harder to overcome than the technical one.
 The issue is less about how well the system will persist into the future than what that system is enabling or disabling _right now_.

 In all of what I'm saying, I'm not recommending that we get rid of institutions and publishers.
 We need them, but not as the controllers of what counts as